Makiato1999/Makiato1999/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-Lindkeden-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/suyash-srivastava-458b0117)](https://www.linkedin.com/in/xiaoran-xie-3a305720a/)
 <br>
 I am Xiaoran Xie, from Nanjing, China.
 I studied at the University of Manitoba from 2019 to 2023 and obtained a Bachelor's degree in Computer Science.
 I enjoy doing software development and I am also eager to learn new technologies.
-I am familiar with Web Development, and interested in Machine Learning, Deep Learning, especially in Natural Language Processing.
+I am familiar with Web Development, and interested in Machine Learning, Deep Learning.
 <br>

 I am currently working on course: